-Welcome to the 21st Century of Divorce
+Welcome to the 21st Century: Social Media and Divorce

 For those that have not logged on, a New York judge has said that the social media site, Facebook, is an acceptable way for a Brooklyn woman to serve her husband with divorce papers.
 Of course, this case has a number of complications that support the judge’s decision.
-There, however, are many challenging opinions regarding this case; one opinion, in particular, was mentioned in my very own office when an employee asked: “what is the world coming to that we use social media to facilitate a divorce”?
+There, however, are many challenging opinions regarding this case.
+In my very own office, an employee asked: “what is the world coming to that we use social media to facilitate a divorce”?

 The chase of attempting to make divorce private is a fraud.
 You may keep specific details from people that you believe do not need to know the details.
 This decision, however, is nothing but ironic for two different reasons:

 Before the divorce is even complete, I am confident that each partner changes their Facebook relationship status back to “single” or “complicated”; this status changes publicly announces your private relationship to the public.
 And if you do not put the details of your divorce on Facebook, they can easily research your divorce proceedings on their own.